jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

 - **End-Of-Life (EOL)**: often identified by vendors as the time when they stop offering a product for sale
 - **End-Of-Support (EOS)/End-Of-Service-Life (EOSL)**: often used to identify when support ends for a product
-- EOL,EOS/EOSL can apply to either software or hardware
+- EOL, EOS/EOSL can apply to either software or hardware

 ## [2.6](#26-determine-data-security-controls-and-compliance-requirements-osg-10-chpt-5) Determine data security controls and compliance requirements (OSG-10 Chpt 5)